 Attention green thumbs and crazy plant people!
 It's time to divide and propagate those house plants because we're hosting a plant swap.
 If you love house plants, but you have countless pots of the same plant, then this event is for you.

-A few things to know... • Submissions are limited to 15 per person and the number of plants you bring is the number of new-to-you plants to take home. • The swap is restricted (this time) to house plants.
+A few things to know... • Submissions are limited to 10 per person and the number of plants you bring is the number of new-to-you plants to take home. • The swap is restricted (this time) to house plants.
 Please no outdoor plants or seeds. • Plants can be in water or soil, but must be in containers that can go home with each plant. • Plants should be healthy and pest free! • Label your plants!
 The more information you can provide for each plant, the better.
-This includes name and care instructions. • Registration will be from 1-1:45pm, and the exchange will start at 2pm.
+This includes name and care instructions. • Registration & plant drop-off will be Friday (hours TBD) and Saturday 1-1:45pm.
+The exchange will start at 2pm.

-Golden Ratio Clay Works and Kassy Newman Ceramics will be here to help you find a beautiful pot for your new plant.
+Golden Ratio Clay Works, Kassy Newman Ceramics, and To Dwell Well will be here to help you find a beautiful pot or hanger for your new plant.